About Last Night... (South Park)

 "About Last Night…" is the twelfth episode in the twelfth season of the American animated television series South Park.
 The 179th episode of the series overall, it originally aired on Comedy Central in the United States on November 5, 2008.

 The episode depicts Barack Obama after winning the presidential election against John McCain.
-In a satire of American partisan politics, mass hysteria ensues as Liberals celebrate with drunken rioting and Conservatives experience apocalyptic panic.
+In a satire of American partisan politics, mass hysteria ensues as liberals celebrate with drunken rioting and conservatives experience apocalyptic panic.
 Meanwhile, Obama, McCain, and their respective campaign staffs are revealed to be a gang of jewel thieves who ran for president as part of a heist.
 In a parody of the films Ocean's Eleven and Entrapment, Obama and McCain use the hype and fear of Election Night to carry out a high-tech heist from the Smithsonian.

-Parker and Stone briefly considered parodying Christopher Nolan's The Dark Knight by having then-President George W. Bush gallantly take the blame for the Smithsonian heist.
-They decided against it, however, as they felt that jokes about President Bush had been "done to death".

 Plot

 Following the announcement of the 2008 presidential election results, Barack Obama and John McCain address their supporters on national television as the people of South Park watch.
 The town's Democrats, including Randy and Sharon Marsh and the Broflovskis, express a belief that Obama is the Messiah, crudely taunt their Republican neighbors and begin to celebrate drunkenly in the streets.

 Meanwhile, the town's Republicans, including the Stotches, Mr. Garrison and Mr. Mackey, sit despondently inside, certain that a liberal President means that the Apocalypse is at hand.
 Ike Broflovski, who supported McCain, attempts suicide by jumping out a first-story window.
 Certain that Ike is badly injured, Stan Marsh and Kyle Broflovski put him in a child's wagon and try to take him to the hospital.

 Meanwhile, Obama and McCain turn out to be friends and the leaders of a jewel heist club known as the "Presidential Crime Syndicate".
 Furthermore, Michelle Obama is really an ace computer hacker and single mother who has faked marriage to Obama to make him electable.
 Sarah Palin is secretly an extremely intelligent, poised, and articulate Englishwoman.
 The Syndicate has conspired to win the election by running Obama and McCain against each other, so that the winner can access a hidden tunnel from the Oval Office, break into the Smithsonian's Museum of Natural History, and steal the Hope Diamond.

 In South Park, Stan and Kyle vainly search through the partying Democrats to find anyone who can drive Ike to the hospital.
 They watch as Randy, believing that Obama's win means that he no longer needs a job, punches his equally liberal boss in the face and breaks his nose.
-When Officer Barbrady attempts to restore order, the drunken crowd assumes that he must be a Republican, loudly boos him, and overturns his police car.
+When Officer Barbrady attempts to restore order (after Stan called him over to his neighborhood), the drunken crowd assumes that he must be a Republican, loudly boos him, and overturns his police car.